-Parkinson’s Disease often cause sufferer’s hands to shake uncontrollably.
-Since her diagnosis, Lawton’s tremors were becoming so severe that she often wondered if she could continue her career, according to MS Power User.
+Parkinson’s Disease often causes sufferer’s hands to shake uncontrollably.
+Since Emma Lawton’s diagnosis, her tremors were becoming so severe that she often wondered if she could continue her career, according to MS Power User.

-Her story is featured on The Big Life Fix, a BBC series highlighting the UK’s leading inventors building life-changing solutions with technology.
+Emma Lawton’s story is featured on The Big Life Fix.
+The BBC series highlights the UK’s leading inventors building life-changing solutions with technology.
 Haiyan Zhang, Microsoft Research Cambridge’s innovation director has created a wearable device that produces small vibrations to distract the brain.
-The technology has enabled Lawton to draw and write her name for the first time in over 3 years.
+The technology has enabled Emma Lawton to draw and write her name for the first time in over 3 years.

-Watch how a computer scientist develops a wearable device and helps a graphic designer write again…
+Watch how a computer scientist develops a wearable device and helps Emma Lawton, a graphic designer write again…

 As technology advances, computer scientists and inventors are creating life-changing devices.
 Just like technology has helped a woman hear for the first time in her life, the Emma wearable device will help Lawton draw again.